 Every Greek knows the legend of the bridge of Arta.
 Fewer know that this city in southern Epirus is studded with historic monuments from many eras.
 You’ll see sections of ancient wall, Byzantine and post-Byzantine churches and a well-preserved medieval castle with a clock tower, which all add colour to this friendly town.
 And if it’s magnificent nature you’re after, you’ve also come to the right place.

-Arta’s location in the region of Epirus makes it easy to explore the stony slopes of Tzoumerka, the new man-made lake at Pournari and the remarkable wetlands and fishing villages on the rim of the ‘closed’ Ambracian Gulf.
-The whole region is blessed with forests and with rivers, waterfalls and lakes – the ideal nature holiday setting.
+Arta’s location in the region of Epirus makes it easy to explore the slopes of the Tzoumerka mountains, the man-made lake at Pournari and the remarkable wetlands and fishing villages on the rim of the ‘closed’ Ambracian Gulf.
+The whole region is blessed with forests and rivers, waterfalls and lakes – the ideal nature holiday setting.
 This side of Greece will surprise and delight you, but first find out the story behind that famous bridge.

 What to do in Arta

 Look closely at the elegant arched span of this celebrated bridge, constructed around the 14th century.
 There are many like it around Epirus and they all display the stone mason’s art, a long tradition and a singular vision of architecture.
 But this is the only one associated with the dark folk tale of the builder who, in order to stop the arch from collapsing, is said to have used his wife as the foundation stone!

 The story has inspired numerous plays, operas and folklore studies.
 According to the great Greek poet Kostis Palamas, ‘It is a folk masterpiece, like a verse from a Homeric hymn and it’s there to be mined by poetry and music, for as long as they exist.’
 Now, it’s your turn to be inspired.